kamimrcht/webpage/tigs.md

 To this second one:

 <img src="files/caveat_simplitig.png" alt="drawing" width="350"/>

+Given the number of used nucleotides for the representation, the second one is more economical.

 You can build UST using the code from that [repo](https://github.com/medvedevgroup/UST/blob/master/README.md), and simplitigs are available [here](https://github.com/prophyle/prophasm).